 As you already know, ransomware is a type of malware.
 Like other malware, ransomware is created by some criminals to attack computers.
-However, ransomware creators’ intent is to steal money from victims through ransom.
-On finding its way to one’s computer, the ransomware malware encrypts your data and denies access.
+However, ransomware creators intend to steal cash from victims through ransom.
+On finding its thanks to one’s PC, the ransomware malware encrypts your information and denies access.

 The malware spreads through phishing and social engineering.
 Here’s how the attacks are executed:

 Ransomware depends on a host to enter one’s computer.
 And because no one will accept an infected file into his computer, the criminals adopt a deceitful approach.
 They would send emails impersonating someone you know or are currently having some business relationship.
 Other times, they’d pretend to be your healthcare provider or any service you are currently using.
 This trick is to have you open the attachment for the ransomware malware to penetrate your computer.

 Compromised software can also get malware into your computer.
 Most people like to purchase cracked software or use the free ones.
 Most of them may contain a malicious code that monitors your computer for a possible ransomware attack.

 Though not all websites displaying pop-ups on their web pages are scammers, some use that to send malware to computers.
 Be careful of any random web page you stumble on asking you to update any of your software.
 You may open the door for ransomware by clicking the pop up to update any of your applications.